raspberrypilearning/python_scrolling/en/step_2.md

 --- /task ---

-The first step is to define your game window, define some of the colours you will be using and create a backdrop for your game.
+The first step is to define your game window and create a backdrop for your game.

 --- task ---
 Under the ```setup()``` function in the starter project, enter the size of your game window by setting the `size` of your canvas.